rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 ## Deploying with Capistrano and Nginx

 We use Capistrano to deploy our Rails application.
-The `capistrano/rails` plugin adds some deployment configuration for the Rails asset pipeline, but at the time of this writing, is not Webpacker-aware.
+The `capistrano/rails` plugin adds some deployment configuration for the Rails asset pipeline, but we needed to make some changes to support Webpack properly.

-After upgrading node.js and adding `yarn` to our remote servers, Webpack compilation would happen automatically with each deploy without any additional changes.
-This is because Webpacker hooks into the `rake assets:precompile` task to ensure that Webpack compiles whenever the asset pipeline compilation step is triggered.
-This task relies on a binstub, `bin/webpack` that is added by Webpacker; that needs to be checked into version control.
+Webpack compilation happens automatically with each deploy because Webpacker hooks into the `rake assets:precompile` task.
+This task relies on a Webpacker binstub, `bin/webpack`, which needs to be checked into version control.

 We also needed to set `public/packs` and `node_modules` as shared directories to ensure Webpack build output and NPM package installation via `yarn` are shared across deploys.